 “So, you’re saying that you have the same gift?”

 “Yes, though I’m not sure about the talking part.”
-Telling people about what he could do, even if his brother, wasn’t simple at all.
-His hand started to becoming clammy, his legs uncomfortably shift from side-to-side, trying to be comfortable.
+Telling people about what he could do, even if his brother, was complex.
+His hand started clammily, and his legs uncomfortably shifted from side to side, trying to be comfortable.
 Why was it so hard to say something so simple?
-The reason behind it; nobody would believe him, and his blood brother, who he have lived with since the age of birth, was exactly saying what he had feared.
+The reason behind it; was that nobody would believe him, and his blood brother, who he has lived with since birth, was exactly saying what he had feared.

-“I don’t believe it’s no apparent reason.”
+“I don’t believe there’s no apparent reason.”
 He replied, “Mom is different.
-I swear, I thought I saw…”
+I swear, I thought I saw….”

 “You saw what?”
 Kyle scrunched his eyebrow, massaging his temple on his side.

-“Just spit it out will you?
-Mom’s dead, I know you are depressed, and to go so far as to say that mom’s soul is stolen.
+“Spit it out, will you?
+Mom’s dead; I know you are depressed, and to go so far as to say that mom’s soul is stolen.
 What for?
 Why?
 How come?
-Do you even realized that it sound so farfetched?”
+Do you even realize that it sounds, so farfetch’d?”
 Kyle’s voice went up an octave.
-“Grow up Kiyro.
+“Grow up, Kiyro.
 We’re not children anymore.”

 Kiyro tried his best to calm his nerves.
 His body started to heat up, he wanted to punch Kyle for not believing in him, but he knew better.
-Using violence against his brother wouldn’t change his answer, It was highly unlikely he would change his thought at all.
+Using violence against his brother wouldn’t change his answer; It was highly unlikely he would change his thought.
 If only he could prove it.
-If only he could show him what he had saw.
+If only he could show him what he had seen.

-“It’s not farfetched.
+“It’s not far-fetched.
 You always believed me when we were young.
 What changed?
-Do you not want to believe what had happened is the truth?
+Do you not want to believe what happened is the truth?
 No angel came down from heaven and saved our mother’s soul.
 A demon did.”
 He seethed.

-Kyle shoulder slumped backwards, he look up at the ceiling and let out an exasperated breath.
-“Fine, let’s say that mother’s soul is stolen by a demon?
+Kyle’s shoulder slumped backward.
+He looked up at the ceiling and released an exasperated breath.
+“Fine, let’s say a demon steals that mother’s soul.
 What are you going to do about it?
-Do you even know how it’s even possible to get it back?”
+Do you even know how it’s possible to get it back?”